getting started

-I simply present what I have found that works for folks who do not have the luxury of full-time, or even part-time, spiritual practice.
-I address my comments and insights particularly to those who work, take care of family, and are fully steeped in a life which is not necessarily privileged.
-This is working class spirituality, blue collar dharma.
+I simply present what works for me.
+I don’t have time for extended practice.
+I barely have time for any practice at all.
+I address my comments to those who work, take care of family, and are fully steeped in a life which is not privileged with leisure.

 If you are new to the practice of meditation, I would suggest that you purchase the following book: